snm96/HELLO-WORLD/README.md

 Hi People,
 Soham here,UserName snm96.
-This is first readme.md file on github made by me.
+This is first readme.md file made by me on github.